teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo apt install environment-modules -y
       add.modules
       module avail

+An an example of use:

+      module load mpi/2021.3.0

 Most distributions also have a method by which certain tools (e.g. the compiler) can be defaulted to another version.
 To use the example of the compiler, the default